veeto

 Summary

-Assembly Member Soria's agricultural worker housing legislation expands streamlined approval processes to Fresno, Madera, and Merced counties while increasing the maximum allowable units in eligible developments from 36 to 150 in these jurisdictions.
-The measure builds upon existing provisions that currently apply only to Santa Clara and Santa Cruz counties.
+Assembly Member Soria's agricultural worker housing legislation expands streamlined approval processes to Fresno, Madera, and Merced counties while increasing the maximum allowable units from 36 to 150 in eligible developments.
+The measure extends existing provisions that expedite review of farmworker housing projects meeting specific location and design criteria, provided they are within 15 miles of designated agricultural land and not adjacent to substantial industrial uses.

 Key Dates